 - Direct Energy Centre (2.2 km)

-Our hotel is the closest hotel to the Direct Energy Centre.
+The hotel is also the closest hotel to the Direct Energy Centre.
 Public transportation is available directly in front of the hotel and will take guests to the centre.

 Phone: +1 (416) 263-3000

 - Eaton Centre (2.2 km)

 The third-largest mall in the country, the centre contains more than 250 shops and services.
 When you're finishing shopping above ground, head to the PATH entrance and explore Toronto's underground shops.